jakpat2/Pulse/README.md

 # 🎵 Tuna Lyrics OBS Overlay
-A beautiful, high-performance OBS browser overlay for synchronized lyrics.
-This project fetches real-time data from [LRCLib](https://lrclib.net/) and integrates seamlessly with the [Tuna OBS Plugin](https://github.com/univrsal/tuna).
+A high-performance, visually stunning OBS browser overlay for synchronized lyrics.
+Built specifically for the [Tuna OBS Plugin](https://github.com/univrsal/tuna).

-> **The Upgrade:** While the default Tuna overlay is functional, it lacks visual flair.
-This version provides a modern aesthetic with glowing effects, smooth motion, and word-by-word highlighting.
+> **The Upgrade:** This project was born out of frustration with the original Tuna overlay's reliability.
+By connecting directly to the **official LRCLib API** and using a smarter search system, this overlay finds lyrics for songs that the original simply can't.

 ---

+## 🚀 Why use this?
+1. **Reliability:** The original Tuna overlay uses a self-hosted lyrics database that is missing songs.
+This version talks directly to the official **LRCLib API**.
+2. **Triple-Fallback Search:** * **Duration Match:** Uses the exact song length for high-precision sync.
+    * **Metadata Match:** Direct Title + Artist lookup.
+    * **Broad Search:** A "Hail Mary" search to find lyrics even if the song metadata is messy.
+3. **Premium Visuals:** Features an "Apple Music" style aesthetic with glowing effects and smooth, hardware-accelerated motion.

 ## ✨ Features
 * **Word-by-Word Highlighting:** Real-time tracking *within* the line for a premium karaoke feel.
-* **Triple-Fallback Search:** 1. **Duration Match:** Uses exact song length for high-precision sync.
-    2. **Metadata Match:** Direct Title + Artist lookup.
-    3. **Broad Search:** Fallback query to find lyrics even with messy metadata.
-* **Hardware Accelerated:** Uses CSS blurs and transforms optimized for OBS performance.
+* **Hardware Accelerated:** Optimized CSS blurs and transforms to keep OBS CPU usage low.
+* **Dynamic Masking:** Built-in transparency gradients so lyrics fade elegantly at the edges.
-* **Dynamic Offset:** Easily fine-tune your sync via the OBS URL.
+* **Dynamic Offset:** Fine-tune your sync via the OBS URL without touching code.

 ---